 Don’t pick a venue that is miles away from where the majority of your guests are located – does that rule out a wedding on the beach in some remote and exotic paradise?
 Well probably unless you can combine it with a honeymoon or a work trip then that might not be so bad.
 In the UK, pick venues that are accessible by public transport – a big plus for a town or city wedding.
 If you do opt for that remote Lakeland venue with drama-filled views and romantic landscapes, then try and persuade people to car share – this is where a wedding website can come in really useful as it makes it so easy for guests to co-ordinate and plan their travel together.

 Buy pre-loved, retro or vintage with a huge range of second hand wedding dresses from Bride2bride.co.uk, Stillwhite, and others available online or in antique fairs, charity shops and markets.
 Hire a dress, after all, the groomsmen usually hire their wedding attire.
 Going new?
 Choose a designer who uses sustainably sourced fabrics or who crafts original and one-off gowns from odd and ends sourced from upcycled dresses and cast offs, the perfect combination of an original design with fabric and decoration from sustainable sources.
-And wherever your dress originates from, recycle it when you have finished.
+And wherever your dress originates from, why not recycle it and sell your wedding dress when you have finished.

 If you must have fresh flowers for the bouquet and buttonholes, then buy local and choose flowers which are in season and can be sourced nearby.
 A lot of blooms are imported so try and find a florist who stocks seasonal flowers.
-Silk flowers are another option, they are incredibly realistic and even the sharpest-eyed wedding guest will be hard pressed to distinguish them from the real thing.
+Take a look at our ideas for table decoration flowers – and silk flowers are another great option, they are incredibly realistic and even the sharpest-eyed wedding guest will be hard pressed to distinguish them from the real thing.
 For the ceremony and reception, potted plants and shrubs make a great green choice.
 Fresh flowers can be donated or upcycled to a hospital or hospice after the event.

 If you are using a catering company then find one with a sustainable ethos who use local, organic or Fairtrade products wherever possible.
 Aim for no more than ten food miles for all your ingredients and that includes beverages – the UK is bursting with vineyards and breweries offering wine, beer, cider and non-alcoholic drinks for your menu and rural weddings can take full advantage of local farm shops and delis selling meat, fruit, vegetables, eggs and sweet treats made nearby.
 Slanting the menu with a more vegetarian bias will automatically make it more environmentally friendly.